Relocating and Undertaking Work to Homes in the Island

 Jersey Planning law also allows any person who lives within 50 metres of a property to object to any application by way of a legal appeal.
 You may wish to share your proposals with your neighbours in advance before finalising any plans as you may be able to address their concerns and avoid a lengthy “third party” appeal process.

 Property rights and boundaries are not really considered by the Planning department when reviewing an application.
 It is up to each property owner to ensure they understand and comply with their legal obligations before drawing up and submitting plans.
-It is important, therefore, that owners understand the rights and obligations attaching to their land and which are in their contract of purchase.
+It is important, therefore, that owners understand the rights and obligations attached to their land which are in their contract of purchase.

 In addition, there are also customary Jersey laws which govern where and how buildings can be built.
 Such matters include how close to a boundary, any windows may be positioned and what can and cannot be done with a jointly owned boundary wall.